Harry von Zell: Television

 Von Zell delivered the commentary on Celebrity Golf, a series of half-hour, nine-hole golf matches made in 1960 with Sam Snead taking on such Hollywood celebrities as Dean Martin, Jerry Lewis and Bob Hope at Los Angeles golf courses such as Woodland Hills and Lakeside Country Club.
 Those matches were rerun in recent years on the Golf Channel.

-In his later years von Zell was a commercial spokesman for Los Angeles-based savings and loan association Home Savings of America.
+In his later years, von Zell was a commercial spokesman for Los Angeles-based savings and loan association Home Savings of America.
 In 1976 he was one of the many leading radio announcers who participated in a television special, The Good Old Days of Radio.

 Death

-Von Zell died of cancer November 21, 1981, aged 75, at the Motion Picture & Television Country House and Hospital in Woodland Hills, California.
+Von Zell died of cancer on November 21, 1981, aged 75, at the Motion Picture & Television Country House and Hospital in Woodland Hills, California.
 Von Zell's body was cremated by the Neptune Society and the ashes were scattered in the sea.